hyprwm/hyprland-wiki/content/Useful Utilities/Other.md

 ### Window switchers

-[snappy-switcher](https://github.com/OpalAayan/snappy-switcher) by _OpalAayan_: A blazing-fast, animated Alt+Tab window switcher for Hyprland with native (C, Pango, Cairo).
+[snappy-switcher](https://github.com/OpalAayan/snappy-switcher) by _OpalAayan_: A blazing-fast, animated Alt+Tab window switcher for Hyprland written in C (using Pango and Cairo).

 ### Keyboard layout management